-The amendments are effective for annual reporting periods beginning on or after 1 January 2023 and must be applied retrospectively.
-The amendments are not expected to have a material impact on the Company.
+A number of new standards and amendments to standards and interpretations are effective for annual periods beginning on or after 1 January 2022 and earlier application is permitted; however, the Company has not early adopted the new or amended standards in preparing these financial statements.
+The standards and interpretations are not expected to have a significant impact on the Company's financial statements.